 If you have been academically dismissed from the College, you may file a written appeal for reinstatement.
 Reinstatement applications are available in the Centers for Student Engagement and Academic Advisement and the academic and student affairs office.
 Appeals should include any extenuating circumstances hindering your academic progress.
 If needed, you should contact counselors in the Centers for Student Engagement and Academic Advisement for further information or assistance.
 You will be notified by letter of the decision rendered by the committee.

 ACADEMIC TRANSCRIPTS

 Students may request official transcripts from their MyCayuga account.
-A transcript will not be released if there is a financial hold on the student's record.

 CHANGE OF MAJOR

 If you wish to change your major or request advisement, contact the Centers for Student Engagement and Academic Advisement.

 GRADING SYSTEM